SamirHani/films/README.md

 - [x] fetcching an api from movies provider
 - [x] showing them in a good ui and accessibility friendly

-> [!info] The website is repsponsive to all screens
+> [!note] The website is repsponsive to all screens